How to Actually Study for the INBDE: What Moves the Needle

 How many INBDE practice questions should you actually do?

 More than you think.
 The more questions you do at speed, the more your brain starts pattern-matching automatically.
-And that's what tends to carries you on exam day, not memorization.
+And that's what tends to carry you on exam day, not memorization.
+The research on this is actually pretty striking: in medical board studies, practice question completion was the single strongest modifiable predictor of exam scores, outperforming total hours studied.

 The more questions I did, the less I felt like I was reading questions.
 I started recognizing where a question was going before I even finished reading it.
 Reps genuinely help.